15 Visualization

 Pandas vs Polars

-Matplotlib, Seaborn, Plotly, ggplot, and Altair (since v5+) can work with Polars DataFrames out-of-the-box.
-If you are running into problems passing a Polars DataFrame to a visualization routine that works fine with a Pandas DataFrame you can always convert using the .to_pandas() function.
-For example, the parallel coordinates plot in plotly express works with a Pandas DataFrame but generates an AttributeError with a Polars DataFrame.
+Matplotlib, Seaborn, Plotly, ggplot, and Altair (since v5+) can work with polars DataFrames out-of-the-box.
+If you are running into problems passing a polars DataFrame to a visualization routine that works fine with a Pandas DataFrame you can always convert using the .to_pandas() function.
+For example, the parallel coordinates plot in plotly express works with a pandas DataFrame but generates an AttributeError with a polars DataFrame.
 Using the .to_pandas() method took care of the problem.

 iris = con.sql("SELECT * FROM iris").pl()